5jt/dyalog-cookbook/manuscript/Appendix-01_Windows-environment-vars.md

 ### `UserProfile`

 Defaults to `C:\Users\{username}`.
 That's where everything is saved that belongs to the user currently logged on.
-Note that this is kept apart from other user's eyes by the operating system.

-This is usally identical[^homepath] to `%HOMEPATH%` except that `%HOMEPATH%` does not carry the drive letter.
+This is usally identical[^homepath] to [`HomePath`](#HomePath) except that `HomePath` does not carry the drive letter.

 ### `WinDir`

-Defaults to the value of [`%SystemRoot%`](#systemroot).
+Defaults to the value of [`SystemRoot`](#systemroot).
 Deprecated.

-[^homepath]: The difference between `%HOMEDIR%|%HOMESHARE%\%HOMEPATH%` and `%USERPROFILE` is that _usually_ the are the same.
-However, it is possible --- and relatively simple --- to put the user's data (`%HOME\*%`) elsewhere, a network drive for example. `%USERPROFILE%` however is where the user's profile is loaded from, and that cannot be changed.
+[^homepath]: The difference between `HomeDrive|HomeShare\HomePath` and `UserProfile` is that _usually_ they are the same.
+However, it is possible --- and relatively simple --- to put the user's data (`HomePath\*`) elsewhere, a network drive for example. `UserProfile` however is where the user's profile is loaded from, and that cannot be changed.

-It is possible to have no profile loaded, but this is a very special --- and rare --- case.
+   Note that it is possible to have no profile loaded, but this is a very special --- and rare --- case.
 Google for it when you run into this.

 [^roaming]: <https://en.wikipedia.org/wiki/Roaming_user_profile>